 Why it matters: 5G is poised to unleash the future of IoT—and the time is now for enterprises to embrace the connected world.
 There's just one problem.
 Carriers make global IoT connectivity REALLY complex.

 Who it’s for: Enterprises looking to transform their business with IoT and prepare their organizations for the 5G era.

 BELLEVUE, Wash. and BONN, Germany — February 21, 2022 — Today, T-Mobile US (NASDAQ: TMUS) and Deutsche Telekom AG (DTEGY) launched T-IoT, a comprehensive enterprise solution for global IoT connectivity, platform management and support.
 With T-IoT, enterprises have one global team and one global solution to manage all their connections across borders!
 And it will be available across 188 destinations, on 383 networks worldwide.

 “The Un-carrier rewrote the rules of wireless.
-Now, as America’s 5G leader, with the fastest, largest, and most reliable 5G network, we’re writing the rules of the 5G era, and we’re doing it in favor of customers and businesses,” said Mike Katz, President, T-Mobile Business Group.
+Now, as America’s 5G leader, with the fastest and largest 5G network, we’re writing the rules of the 5G era, and we’re doing it in favor of customers and businesses,” said Mike Katz, President, T-Mobile Business Group.
 “With T-IoT and our award-winning networks, we’re poised to help businesses realize the true potential of IoT by completely disrupting the status quo of how IoT is purchased and managed.”

 Unleashing the Power of IoT